 A: Doctoral students must complete the Independent Study before reaching Level 3 in their degree program.
 Students who advance to Level 3 doctoral candidacy without already having completed all 9 ITP coursework credits are no longer eligible to earn the certificate.

 Q: I’m an Inter-University Doctoral Consortium student.
 Can I participate in the ITP program?

 A: Yes.
 Non-GC students who are part of the Inter-University Doctoral Consortium may enroll in ITP courses.
 Upon completing all of the program requirements, we will write you a letter to include with your CV for job applications.
 The certificate will not appear on your official transcript.

-Consortium students will need to complete a Registration Form (request from Julie Fuller, APO, email@example.com) and submit it to the GC Registrar prior to being able to sign up for a course.
+Consortium students will need to complete a Registration Form (request from Julie Fuller, Program Administrator, email@example.com) and submit it to the GC Registrar prior to being able to sign up for a course.